About Rimbi Waterfalls & Rock Garden

 Waterfalls in a cardamom gorge

-The setting — rocky gorge walls, large cardamom plants, subtropical forest — is unusual enough to distinguish Rimbi from standard waterfall viewpoints.
+The setting.
+Rocky gorge walls, large cardamom plants, subtropical forest.
+Is unusual enough to distinguish Rimbi from standard waterfall viewpoints.
 The smell of cardamom in the air is distinctive.

 Rock garden walk through active large-cardamom cultivation

-The landscaped rock garden gives 20–30 minutes of riverside walking through large-cardamom plantations — the same crop that underpins the lower West Sikkim economy, visible in its natural growing environment alongside the gorge walls.
+The landscaped rock garden gives 20–30 minutes of riverside walking through large-cardamom plantations.
+The same crop that underpins the lower West Sikkim economy, visible in its natural growing environment alongside the gorge walls.

 How to reach Rimbi Waterfalls & Rock Garden from Pelling